Skip to content

 );

-In the ? parameter there should be inserted numbers 0, 100, 200 and so on.
+In the ? parameter should be inserted the number like 0, 100, 200 and so on.
 Using this approach the whole data change could be made in days or weeks, but that won’t affect all applications and won’t block them during the whole update process.

 Unfortunatelly there is no way to do that using migrations.